Author: Ameeba

 User Interaction: Required

-Impact: Escalation of privileges resulting in potential system compromise or data leakage
+Impact: Local privilege escalation, potential for system compromise or data leakage

 Affected Products